How to capture UTM parameters in Contact Form 7

 This report can help you figure out which channels are driving the most leads and where you should invest more.
 For instance, if most of your leads are coming from Organic Search, but you're spending most of your budget on paid ads, it might be worth shifting some of that money towards SEO.

-If you're using the different Facebook networks (like Facebook, Instagram, Messenger, and so on), the report mentioned above can help you figure out which network gets you the most leads.
+If you're running ads across Meta's different networks (like Facebook, Instagram, Messenger, etc.), this report helps you see which network is actually generating the most leads.

 3. Customers by Google Ads campaign